-- Set-up camp in less than half-an-hour (using unconscious mastery; not timed) - Calculate your hiking time, and hike start time - Carry a full backpack (25% of your weight) for 10 miles on roads or trails, in less than 4 1⁄2 hours - Clean-up / Break camp in less than an hour - ...
+- Set-up camp in less than half-an-hour (using unconscious mastery; not timed) (this is really important when the weather is bad or coming!) - Calculate your hiking time, and hike start time - Carry a full backpack (25 percent of your weight) for 10 miles on roads or trails, in less than 51⁄2 hours - Clean-up/break camp in less than an hour (oh, yeah, right) - ...
 AND THEN DO IT AGAIN TOMORROW & THE NEXT NINE DAYS!